 The verdict on the safety of chemical broad-spectrum sunscreens is still out, so try mineral-based sunscreens that protect the skin by forcing the UV rays to bounce off the skin entirely.
 Mineral-based sunscreen ingredients include zinc oxide and titanium dioxide which are safe to use.

 Skin Care Products to Avoid During Pregnancy

-When looking for pregnancy safe skin care products these ones are considered unsafe for use while pregnant because they can either cause harm to a foetus when they enter the bloodstream or cause irritation in sensitive skin:
+When looking for pregnancy safe skin care products these ones are considered unsafe for use while pregnant and/ breastfeeding because they can either cause harm to a fetus when they enter the bloodstream and/ breastmilk or cause irritation in sensitive skin:

 - Hydroquinone (a skin-lightening agent)

 - Salicylic acid in high doses, in a chemical peel or taken orally.

 - Cosmetic treatments such as Botox, fillers and lasers